 If you have any questions related to your training, please contact Ryan McCormick, Graduate Medical Education Coordinator.
 Ryan will be happy to assist you.
-To ensure that accurate records are maintained, all changes in your address or telephone numbers must be reported to Ryan.
+To ensure that accurate records are maintained, all changes in your address or telephone numbers must be reported to Ryan (residents can directly enter their contact information in Workday).

 Ryan McCormick, M.Ed.
-Graduate Coordinator ryan.mccormick@akrongeneral.org Phone: 330-344-6485
+Graduate Coordinator McormR2@ccf.org Phone: 330-344-6485 Fax 330-344-1529

-Fax 330-344-1529

 The Medical Education office is located next to the Conference Center Auditorium (CCA).
 Hours of operation are 8:00am to 4:30pm, Monday through Friday.
-Medical Education is a swipe access department.
 We are happy to help you in any way we can.